geanemr/tanstack-query/README.md

     * Takes Query Client as prop

 ## Queries
 A query is a declarative dependency on an asynchronous source of data that is tied to a unique key.
 A query can be used with any Promise based method (including GET and POST methods) to fetch data from a server.
-If your method modifies data on the server, is recommended to use Mutations instead.
+If your method modifies data on the server, it is recommended to use Mutations instead.

 To subscribe to a query in your components or custom hooks, call the useQuery hook with at least: